Brensley/WVD-CI-CD/crossplane-bcp/ARCHITECTURE.md

 ### JCP Responsibilities
 - Provision workload EKS clusters via Crossplane.
 - Manage application deployments via ArgoCD with charts stored in Harbor.

+### Recommended Node Sizing
+The BCP cluster uses a small NodeGroup to bootstrap the first JCP.
+A `t3.medium` instance type with a 20GiB disk is sufficient for this control plane.

+JCP workload clusters run ArgoCD, Harbor, Keycloak, and other services.
+These clusters should use at least three `t3.large` worker nodes with 40GiB disks to provide adequate capacity and redundancy for production deployments.